zhiqi-0/Tessel/README.md

 placement = vshape(ndevs=4)  # 4-device v-shape placement
 ```

-The `sched.add_block_seq` will add blocks into a schedule plan (currently the micro-batch plan). `blocks` will be assigned by data dependency from the previous one to the later one.
-For more kinds of data dependency specification, please refer to interface of `Block.make_dependency`.
+The `sched.add_block_seq` will add blocks into a schedule plan (currently the micro-batch plan). `blocks` will be connected with data dependency from the prior one to the next one.
+To specify more flexible data dependencies among blocks, please refer to interface of `Block.make_dependency`.

 ### Step 2: Search for Schedules